cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

    #. **Clock Triggers**

-      To ensure that the ``get_observations_<location>`` tasks run only after the time of the observation add a clock trigger.
+      To ensure that the ``get_observations_<location>`` tasks run only after the time of the observation, add a clock trigger.
-      Observations are available by 10 minutes past the hour.
+      Observations will be available by 10 minutes past the hour.
-      We don't want to overburden the Cylc server, so check for observations every 5 minutes.
+      By default, the scheduler will check the clock trigger every 10 seconds, but there is no point in doing this for any interval less than around 5 minutes in this case.

       .. spoiler:: Hint hint